Professor Ian Ramsay

 Curriculum Vitae (.pdf)

 Ian Ramsay is the Harold Ford Professor of Commercial Law.
 He is also Director of the Law School’s Centre for Corporate Law and Securities Regulation.
-Ian practised law in New York and Sydney and is a member of the Australian Government's Corporations and Markets Advisory Committee and the Corporations Law Committee of the Law Council of Australia.
-Former positions he has held include Head of the Federal Government inquiry on auditor independence, member of the Takeovers Panel, member of the Australian Securities and Investments Commission's External Advisory Panel, member of the Audit Quality Review Board, member of the Australian Government's Auditors and Liquidators Disciplinary Board, member of the Law Committee of the Australian Institute of Company Directors and member of the International Federation of Accountants taskforce on rebuilding confidence in financial reporting.
+Ian practised law in New York and Sydney and is a member of the Corporations Law Committee of the Law Council of Australia.
+Former positions he has held include Head of the Federal Government inquiry on auditor independence, member of the Takeovers Panel, member of the Australian Securities and Investments Commission's External Advisory Panel, member of the Australian Government's Corporations and Markets Advisory Committee, member of the Audit Quality Review Board, member of the Australian Government's Auditors and Liquidators Disciplinary Board, member of the Law Committee of the Australian Institute of Company Directors and member of the International Federation of Accountants taskforce on rebuilding confidence in financial reporting.
 Ian has published extensively on corporate law and corporate governance issues both internationally and in Australia.

 Positions Ian currently holds or has previously held include: